 Right to Withdraw Consent/Object to Direct Marketing - If you agreed to us and third parties contacting you about other products and services during the application process but later decide you no longer wish to receive such communications, you can update your contact preferences by contacting a member of our team by calling 0208-532-5022 or by clicking here.
 All messages we send to you will also explain how you may withdraw consents you have given.

-Right to Rectify - You are entitled to have data corrected if it is inaccurate or incomplete.
+Right to Rectification - You are entitled to have data corrected if it is inaccurate or incomplete.

 Right to Object - You have the right to object to the processing of your personal data (note that this only provides you with the right to raise your objections, not a blanket right to have any and all processing cease).